-For community detection of un-directed un-weighted networks, it has been widely studied for decades \cite{fortunato2010community,papadopoulos2012community,fortunato2016community,javed2018community,jin2021survey,fortunato202220}.
-The Stochastic Blockmodel (SBM) \cite{SBM} is one of the most popular generative models to describe community structure for such networks.
+For community detection of un-directed un-weighted networks, it has been widely studied for decades \citep{fortunato2010community,papadopoulos2012community,fortunato2016community,javed2018community,jin2021survey,fortunato202220}.
+The Stochastic Blockmodel (SBM) \citep{SBM} is one of the most popular generative models to describe community structure for such networks.
 SBM assumes that the probability of a link between two nodes is determined by node communities.
-Benefiting from the block structure, SBM can describe community structure for networks more than assortative and dis-assortative networks.
-From now on, we mainly focus on SBM-based models in previous literature, where SBM-based models mean that models are extensions of SBM.
-Though SBM is mathematically simple and easy to analyze, it always performs poorly on real-world networks since SBM assumes that nodes in the same community have the same expected degree.
-The Degree-Corrected Stochastic Blockmodels (DCSBM) \cite{DCSBM} was proposed to address this limitation by considering the node heterogeneity parameters.
-To detect communities of networks generated from SBM and DCSBM, substantial works have been proposed in recent years, including algorithms designed by maximizing the likelihood \cite{DCSBM,bickel2009nonparametric,zhao2012consistency}, methods for optimization via low-rank approximation \cite{le2016optimization}, methods via convexified modularity maximization \cite{chen2018convexified}, and spectral clustering algorithms \cite{rohe2011spectral,RSC, SCORE,lei2015consistency,joseph2016impact}.
+Though SBM is mathematically simple and easy to analyze, it performs poorly on real-world networks because it assumes that nodes in the same community have the same expected degree.
+The Degree-Corrected Stochastic Blockmodels (DCSBM) \citep{DCSBM} was proposed to address this limitation by considering the node heterogeneity parameters.
+To detect communities of networks generated from SBM and DCSBM, substantial works have been proposed in recent years, including maximizing the likelihood methods \citep{DCSBM,bickel2009nonparametric,zhao2012consistency}, low-rank approximation method \citep{le2016optimization}, convexified modularity maximization method \citep{chen2018convexified}, and spectral clustering algorithms \citep{rohe2011spectral,SCORE,lei2015consistency,joseph2016impact}.
 For a comprehensive review of recent developments about SBM, see \cite{abbe2017community}.
-One main limitation of SBM and DCSBM is, they assume that each node only belongs to a sole community and does not allow overlapping scenarios.
-The classical Mixed Membership Stochastic Blockmodels (MMSB) \cite{MMSB} was proposed as an extension of SBM by allowing nodes to belong to multiple communities.
-The Degree-Corrected Mixed Membership (DCMM) model introduced in \cite{mixedSCORE} can be seen as an extension of MMSB by considering node heterogeneity parameter, and it can also be seen as an extension of DCSBM from non-overlapping networks to overlapping networks.
-The Overlapping Continuous Community Assignment Model (OCCAM) \cite{OCCAM} equals DCMM, the Stochastic Blockmodel with Overlaps (SBMO) \cite{kaufmann2018spectral} is a special case of DCMM, and the Overlapping Stochastic Block Models (OSBM) \cite{latouche2011overlapping} is interesting because it assumes that the probability of generating an edge between two nodes depends on a product of exponential function and logistic sigmoid function.
-To estimate mixed memberships of networks generated from MMSB and DCMM, some methods are proposed, including MCMC \cite{MMSB}, variational approximation method \cite{Gopalan2013eff}, nonnegative matrix factorization inference methods \cite{ball2011efficient,psorakis2011overlapping,wang2011community,wang2016supervised,GeoNMF}, tensor-based method \cite{anandkumar2013tensor}, and spectral methods \cite{mixedSCORE,MaoSVM,OCCAM,mao2020estimating}.
+One main limitation of SBM and DCSBM is that each node only belongs to a sole community.
+The classical Mixed Membership Stochastic Blockmodels (MMSB) \citep{MMSB} was proposed as an extension of SBM by allowing nodes to belong to multiple communities.
+The Degree-Corrected Mixed Membership (DCMM) model \citep{mixedSCORE} extends DCSBM from non-overlapping networks to overlapping networks.
+The Overlapping Continuous Community Assignment Model (OCCAM) \citep{OCCAM}, the Stochastic Blockmodel with Overlaps (SBMO) \citep{kaufmann2018spectral}, and the Overlapping Stochastic Block Models (OSBM) \citep{latouche2011overlapping} can also model overlapping networks.
+To estimate mixed memberships of networks generated from MMSB and DCMM, some methods are proposed, including MCMC \citep{MMSB}, variational approximation method \citep{Gopalan2013eff}, nonnegative matrix factorization inference methods \citep{ball2011efficient,psorakis2011overlapping,wang2011community}, tensor-based method \citep{anandkumar2013tensor}, and spectral methods \citep{mixedSCORE,MaoSVM,OCCAM,mao2020estimating}.
 For a general review on overlapping community detection, see \cite{xie2013overlapping}.